 Done!
 I told you that was easy!

-Make sure your base layer is cut from Everyday Iron on.
+Make sure your first layer of HTV is cut from Everyday Iron-on.
 Your top layer can be any specialty type.

-Apply your Everyday Iron on first using the Interactive Settings Guide.
-Use the full time recommended to press.
+Apply your Everyday Iron-on first using the Interactive Settings Guide.
+Use the full press time recommended to press.

 Next, apply your specialty iron on according to the recommended settings.

-Can I layer glitter vinyl?
+Can I layer glitter heat transfer vinyl?
 Probably the most common question I get asked.
 The technical answer is no, but my answer to you is YES!

 I use this method all the time and love it.
-It also makes linking up your layers so much easier!
+It also makes lining up your layers so much easier!

 Note: Iron on will adhere best to fabric versus itself.
-So the Slice Method is great for getting that layered look but not actually layering!
+So the Slice Method is great for getting that layered look but not actually layering and will yeild long lasting durability!

-I cut the liner for each of the colors very close to the iron on and was able to apply all my rainbow colors in one pass.
+I cut the liner for each of the colors very close to the iron-on and was able to apply all my rainbow colors in the second tack.
 This will vary depending on the design you choose.
-Be careful to make sure the liner sheet is not under any of the iron on designs when pressing multiple colors at once!
+Be careful to make sure the liner sheet is not under any of the iron-on designs when pressing multiple colors at once!

 Then applied the last “layer” of the clouds!
 So here we have 6 colors but technically only one layer as each color is directly touching the canvas pouch!